Field Groundwater Purging, Monitoring and Sampling

 - Video Presentation of low-flow purging and sampling groundwater

-The students are divided by two or three groups (depending on the number of students) and assigned to practice a case study in order to be familiar of the steps such as calculating the volume of purged water from a well, water level measurement, monitoring the parameters of stabilization as well as other activities in field.
+The students are divided into two or three groups (depending on the number of students) and assigned to practice a case study in order to be familiar with the steps such as calculating the volume of purged water from a well, water level measurement, monitoring the parameters of stabilization as well as other activities in the field.

-Video presentation will be shown in the morning of the next day Course followed by questions and answers.
+The video presentation will be shown in the morning of the next day's Course followed by questions and answers.

 Questions and Answers and Feedback to Participants on Achievement of Learning Outcomes